Our Guide To Timber

 The Basics

-There are two different types of timber flooring – solid hardwood flooring and engineered timber flooring.
+There are three different types of timber flooring – Solid Timber flooring, Engineered Timber flooring and Hardened Timber flooring.

-At Flooring Xtra we mostly offer Engineered Timber flooring.
+At Flooring Xtra we mostly offer Engineered Timber and Hardened Timber.

 Installation